Food Delivery Drivers Are Reportedly Tasting Customer’s Food Before Giving It To Them

 “At Postmates, nothing is more important to us than the safety and well being of our entire community, which is why we require each person who completes a delivery using Postmates to expressly agree that all food and goods delivered will arrive in a tamper free form and in compliance with all applicable food health and safety laws.”

-The company went on to say that they take food tampering very seriously and that they are implementing precautionary measures to prevent any violations to their customer’s safety.
-Such precautions include different food packaging designs that will make it harder for drivers to mess with the food.
-Some companies are even using food safety seals to protect their food.
-If that seal has been broken by the time you’ve received your food, you know your meal might have been tampered with.
+The company went on to say that they take food tampering very seriously and that they have been implementing precautionary measures to prevent violations to customer safety.
+Such precautions include different food packaging designs that make it harder for drivers to mess with the food.

+Some companies even use food safety seals to protect food being delivered.
+If that seal has been broken by the time a client has received their food, the meal is considered to have been tampered with.

 Yep, your food delivery driver is sampling your food https://t.co/mhxCYzGYjy